Libyan Rebels Wary Of Sub-Saharan Africans

 STEVE INSKEEP, Host:

 Hundreds of thousands of foreigners used to work in Libya.
 Some came from nearby Egypt and others from as far away as North Korea.
 A thinly populated oil-rich nation hired many of them for manual labor or menial jobs.

 GREENE: Many workers fled during the rebellion of the past six months, but some remain.
 And humanitarian groups say those from sub-Saharan Africa are especially vulnerable now.
 Many Libyan rebels accused these dark-skinned Africans as serving as mercenaries for Moammar Gadhafi.
 NPR's Jason Beaubien reports from Tripoli.

-Mr. GODSPOWER WILFRED (Construction Worker): No. No, I'm not fighting for anybody.
+GODSPOWER WILFRED: No. No, I'm not fighting for anybody.
 Please, I'm not fighting here.
 I'm working in this Libya since two years and five months.